NHArif04/CSE-1203-exam/README.md

 # ***Final Solution***
 ## <u>***Winter 22 Solution***</u>
 ### <mark>___Answer No. - 01(a)___</mark>
-> a) Object-oriented programming (OOP) is a programming method that uses objects and their interactions to design applications and computer programs.
+> Object-oriented programming (OOP) is a programming method that uses objects and their interactions to design applications and computer programs.
 The philosophy behind OOP is to break down a problem into smaller, manageable parts by creating objects that interact with each other.
 The basic principles of OOP are Abstraction, Encapsulation, Inheritance, and Polymorphism

 <br><br>